Azure/azure-sdk-for-python/sdk/cognitivelanguage/azure-ai-language-conversations/README.md

     print("\tconfidence score: {}".format(entity.confidence_score))
 ```

-### Analyze conversation with a Workflow App
+### Analyze conversation with a Orchestration App

-If you would like to pass the user utterance to your orchestrator (worflow) app, you can call the `client.analyze_conversations()` method with your workflow's project name.
-The orchestrator project simply orchestrates the submitted user utterance between your language apps (Luis, Deepstack, and Question Answering) to get the best response according to the user intent.
+If you would like to pass the user utterance to your orchestrator (worflow) app, you can call the `client.analyze_conversations()` method with your orchestration's project name.
+The orchestrator project simply orchestrates the submitted user utterance between your language apps (Luis, Conversation, and Question Answering) to get the best response according to the user intent.
 See the next example:

 ```python
 # import libraries